-Kristy Seymour, of Circus Stars, a circus school on the Gold Coast for young people on the Autism Spectrum, completed her Masters with a thesis, How circus training can enhance the well-being of autistic children and their families.
+Kristy Seymour, of Circus Stars completed her Masters with a thesis, How circus training can enhance the well-being of autistic children and their families.

-Lolly Jar Circus was established in 2013 to provide a safe and happy place where all young people can enjoy circus fun together.
+Lolly Jar Circus was established in 2013 to provide a safe and happy place for all young people to enjoy circus fun together.

-Lolly Jar Circus was founded by current Chief Executive Officer Judy Bowden as an inclusive circus school.
+Lolly Jar Circus founded by current Chief Executive Officer Judy Bowden as an inclusive circus school.

 Classes commenced at the All Souls Church Hall in St Peters.